prisma-labs/graphql-framework-experiment-examples/integration-nextjs/README.md

-This combines what one builds in https://nextjs.org/learn with https://nexusjs.org.

-The Nexus additions just show how to integrate Nexus into your app.
-It does not serve any practical purpose.
-You can use the API to query posts.

-This example is incomplete.
-It depends upon the resolution of https://github.com/graphql-nexus/nexus/issues/648.
-Its current limitations are:

-1. Dev modes are not integrated.
-You need to run `npx next dev` and `npm run nexus:reflection` in their own separate terminals.
-The latter is simply used to run reflection.
-The Nexus server is actually run by Nextjs.
+This example shows how to add a Nexus api endpoint to a nextjs project.
+The nextjs project herein is based upon what one builds in https://nextjs.org/learn.

+Some things to keep in mind:

+1. While developing, run `npm run nexus:reflection` in a separate terminal (to `npm run dev`) to benefit from the type safety that Nexus gives you.
+2. Unlike a normal Nexus project, you must make sure to import all your graphql modules into your graphql api entrypoint.
+3. The version of Nexus being used is a PR release.
+This is bleeding edge unstable stuff!